griffithlab/pVACtools/docs/pvacvector/run.rst

 option fails a junction if a junctional epitope fails EITHER the binding threshold OR the percentile threshold (default).
 The ``exploratory`` option fails a junction only if a junctional epitope fails BOTH the binding threshold AND the percentile threshold.
-The latter will lead to greater possibility of a successful run since a junction is less likely to be invalidated.
+The latter will increase the odds of a successful run (since a junction is less likely to be invalidated) but also increase the odds of a true junctional epitope.

 Running pVACvector with spacer amino acid sequences may help eliminate junctional epitopes.
 The list of spacers to be tested is specified using the ``--spacers``